AleksanderAlt/Study_Networking/README.md

 - Three-way handshake - `Flags` `[S]` --> `[S.]` --> `[.]` --> ... --> `[F.]` --> `[.]`
 - Packet loss - occurs when one or more packets of data travelling across a computer network fail to reach their destination.
 Packet loss in a TCP connection is also used to avoid congestion and thus produces an intentionally reduced throughput for the connection.
 - TCP session timeout - by default 15 minutes and for the UDP connection 30 seconds.
+- TCP congestion - when packets are dropped TCP sends them more slowly